wp-plugins/mashsharer/readme.txt

 == Upgrade Notice ==

 = 2.3.6 =
-2.3.6 <strong> UPDATE:</strong> Update is recommended when you use the social metwork add-on.
+2.3.6 <strong> UPDATE:</strong> Update is recommended when you use the social network add-on.